php-etl/documentation/content/feature/services/_index.en.md

       - 1234 # it's a integer argument
 ```

-In this example, the `App\Class\Bar` service will have 3 parameters that will be passed into the
+In this example, the `App\Foo\Bar` service will have 3 parameters that will be passed into the
 `__construct` method of your class (in the order of writing).

 ### Making the service public